RichBurman/highlands_project5/README.md

     ###  Gallery

     - The Gallery displays a selection of images from the packages to the user to view.
-It is offers a good user experience as they can view the images and this may encourage them to purchase a package to see the mountains with their own eyes!
+It offers a good user experience as they can view the images and this may encourage them to purchase a package to see the mountains with their own eyes!

     ![Gallery](https://res.cloudinary.com/dbagkfamv/image/upload/v1700345141/gallery_p3hgqw.png)

     ###  Reviews

-    - The Reviews displays all of the packages to the user, but the user can select to view the reviews for each package by clicking on the View Review button.
-This will take the user to a page which displays all the user reviews on that package.
+    - The Reviews page displays all of the packages to the user, but the user can select to view the reviews for each package by clicking on the View Review button.
+This will take the user to a page which displays all the user reviews on that specific package.
     - There is also a Add a Review button.
-This is only visible to registered users and allows the user to add a review to that package.
+This is only visible to registered users and allows the user to add a review for a specific package.
 The user can select the following:
         - Difficult Rating - how difficult they found the walking package
         - Overall Rating - the overall rating for the walking package
         - Review - a textbox which allows the user to type in their review of the package and add their own detail.